cidgoh/GRDI_AMR_One_Health/README.md

 ### The GRDI-AMR contextual data specification package

 The AMR-GRDI standard is implemented via a spreadsheet-based data collection instrument (i.e. metadata template), accompanying Field and Term reference guides (which provide definitions and additional specific guidance) and a curation SOP.
+New terms can be added by making a new term request using the NTR SOP.
 Find these resources below:

 #### Data Collection Template 3.0
 - [XLSX version](https://github.com/cidgoh/GRDI_AMR_One_Health/tree/main/Template)